Shingles (Herpes Zoster)

 What it causes: A shingles rash usually appears on one side of the face or body and lasts from 2-4 weeks.
 The main symptom is pain, which can be quite severe.
 About 20% of persons who get shingles can suffer from severe pain, called post-herpetic neuralgia that can last long after the rash is gone.

 What to do: Seek care from your medical provider.
 Sometimes anti-viral medications can lessen the severity of shingles.
 Prevention is offered from the shingles vaccine.
 Even if you have had a case of shingles in the past, you should receive the vaccine.
-Recommendation for the vaccine includes ALL persons age 60 years and older should receive a single dose of the vaccine.
+Recommendation for the vaccine includes ALL persons age 50 years and older should receive two doses of the vaccine called SHINGRIX.